zalenix/portaldocs/portal-sdk/templates/top-legacy-data.md

-{"gitdown": "contents"}

 # Working with data

 - Master/details browse - How to share data across a parent blade that shows a list of resources and a child blade that shows details about an individual resource

 	{"gitdown": "include-file", "file": "../templates/portalfx-data-masterdetailsbrowse.md"}